aPureBase/arkenv/docs/guides/the-basics.md

 You may want to create profiles based on different environments that the app is going to run in, e.g. dev, test, production, etc.

-Start by creating adding `application.properties` to your resources folder.
+Start by adding `application.properties` to your resources folder.
 ```properties
 MYSQL_PASSWORD=c0mpl3x
 PORT=5000